rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 Storage devices are named *hd* for IDE hard drives and *sd* for other media.
 Then comes a letter that starts with *a* for the first device, then *b*, *c*, ...

-Finally we will find a number that defines the partitioned volume: *1* for the first primary partition, ...
+Finally, we will find a number that defines the partitioned volume: *1* for the first primary partition, ...

 !!!
 Warning